 What is an AI Chatbot?

+Can AI chatbots make mistakes?
+Research confirms they can — and do so in a particularly troubling way.
 An AI chatbot is a conversational software powered by artificial intelligence that interacts with users in natural language.
 From customer-support tools to advanced assistants like ChatGPT or Google Gemini, these systems are designed to simulate human dialogue, answer questions, and perform tasks efficiently.

 AI chatbots rely on large language models (LLMs) trained on vast text data to predict contextually relevant responses.
 Their goal is to be helpful, friendly, and fluent, traits that make them sound convincingly human.
 But a recent study has found that this same design might be their biggest weakness.